idrinkritalin/react-saleshistory/README.md

 Finally, you'll put the finishing touches on your Sales History.
 First, each day should have its own section in the UI, visually-speaking.
 Above each day, you should list the date and the total from the successful transactions that happened that day.
 Lastly, you should add a "Load More" button which will allow merchants to see older transactions.

 ![Phase 3](docs/phase_3.png)

-## Getting started

-### Guiding principles

-* Strive for a balance between 'doing it right' and 'not overengineering' based on the task
-* Think about code you would put in a shared codebase
-* When in doubt, ask!

-### Your tools

-* An Express server, equipped with Nodemon so it restarts upon changes
-* React base app with a library for HTTP requests (axios)
-* Frontend is built by webpack, based on create-react-app